 Building enterprise class software systems is one of the world’s most complex endeavors.
 To help address this challenge, the Scaled Agile Framework is broad and deep, and the Big Picture graphic cannot possibly capture every concept that is material to understanding or implementing SAFe.
 To that end, we offer these pages as additional guidance on topics that deserve additional, focused discussion.

 Continuous Delivery.
 SAFe and Lean and Agile thinking and practices is spurring the industry to break down development silos and provide a more continuous flow of value from concept to tested code.
 The promise, however, is more than that – the promise is to deliver value to customers faster, not just create internal product inventory at an ever-faster pace.
 For this we need not just continuous development flow, but continuous delivery.

 Core Values.
 SAFe is broad and deep and is based on both Lean and Agile Principles.
 That’s what it’s built on, but what does SAFe itself stand for?
-In this short article, you’ll see the four things we really value that we believe SAFE helps deliver: Alignment, Code Quality, Transparency and Program Execution.
-If you do those things well, al lot of goodness would surely follow.
+In this short article, you’ll see the four things we really value that SAFe helps deliver: Alignment, Code Quality, Transparency and Program Execution.
+When you do those things well, al lot of goodness will surely follow.

 Designing for Testability.
 If a system can’t be routinely and (mostly) automatically tested and regression tested, development progress will be slow and will likely become continuously slower over time.
 Systems that are “Designed for Testability” (and refactored as necessary to continuously achieve it) are higher quality, more trustworthy, more easily modified, and more Agile.